ladiesman416/WD-Seatwork-4-/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-What is the project?
-- A feature page showcasing different feature pages with a modern and responsive design.

-What's the purpose?
-- To display products attractively and encourage user engagement and purchases.

-What are key components?
-- Single-page website layout.
-- Responsive design using CSS flexbox.
-- Showcase of Products for displaying features.

-What technology were used and how it is used?
-- HTML: Structures the content.
-- CSS: Styles the page and makes it responsive.
-- Google Fonts: Enhances readability
+This project is a modern and responsive feature display website, showcasing various feature pages designed to highlight different products.
+Built with HTML and CSS, it aims to create a visually appealing and user-friendly experience.
+Key components include the Homepage, Product Details Page, Feature Highlights, Hover Effects, and Animations.
+The primary purpose of this project is to present products attractively and foster user engagement.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

-- Single page website layout
-- Responsive design with CSS flexbox
-- Product Showcase
-- Product Details
+- Product showcase
-- Feature Highlights
 - Hover
 - Animations
-- Homepage
+- Feature Highlights
+- Multi page website layout

 ### Technology
 <!-- TODO: List of Technology Used -->